 Stop, Hey, what's that sound?

-It really can be quite incredible and I have had many students say that after a few months of consistent work on Ear Training that they can hear music better, that they can separate the instruments easier and hear new depths in recordings they thought they knew well.
+It really can be quite incredible and I have had many students say that after a few months of consistent work on Ear Training that they can hear music better, that they can separate the instruments easier when they listen to music (which enhanses the listening experience!) and hear new depths in recordings they thought they knew well.

 I grew up transcribing, it was the way I learned to play songs, but when I started doing Interval Ear Training it took it to a whole new level.
 Doing a lot of transcribing will teach you the intervals sonically and to some extent on the neck, but once you know the names of the intervals too it makes it easier because you can 'put a tag on it' and know for sure what it is.
 Learning the names of the intervals is also great for communicating ideas with other musicians and understanding harmonic analysis.